 On your bus trip to the sanctuary, you will pass through the lush Waikato pastureland.
 There are a number of stops that we can make on the way such as the Lavender farms or Wetland Centres, or numerous cafe.
 On the way home, we can take a separate route through Arapuni, Karapiro and Cambridge.
 This will give you a good view of the Waikato river snaking its way through the countryside.

 If you are a tramping group take a trip to the Kaimai Mamaku Conservation Park.
 It has some amazing waterfalls, gorges, and native bush that will lift your spirits.
 It was an old gold mining area, so you can experience how the gold miners laboured in the early 1900s.
 The walks vary from short 15 minute walks to 8-hour hikes.
 If you want to just enjoy the area with minimal walks, travel by bus and stop along the way for short walks all the way through to Waihi.
+All sorts of activities are available for your team building experience.
 You can also visit the gold mine at Waihi and travel out to the beaches.
 During this trip, you will get to experience and enjoy crystal clear rivers, native bush, and the white sands of Waihi.
 You build your trip and we will take you there.

 Hamilton City Gardens Tour